 Michael Hanlon, CPA of North Haven, is the Chief Financial Officer of the Diocese of Bridgeport, responsible for the overall financial management of the Diocese of Bridgeport and the stewardship of fiscal resources in support of the mission and goals of the Diocese.
 He oversees financial and related functions including budgeting, accounting, investments, real estate, and Diocesan entities including parishes, schools and fundraising.
 Hanlon came to the Diocese as a principal of BlumShapiro in Shelton.
 While at BlumShapiro, Hanlon managed the Shelton office not-for-profit practice providing professional services to entities including human service agencies, community and private foundations, voluntary health, welfare and religious organizations, arts and cultural organizations and membership organizations.
 Prior to joining BlumShapiro he also served on the City of New Haven Police Department from 1977 to 2000.
 His extensive professional and volunteer associations included board leadership positions on North Haven Youth Soccer Club, and the Connecticut Junior Soccer Association, South Central District and Christian Community Action, New Haven.
 He is an adjunct professor of Accounting at Post University.

-Leslie Lopez currently serves as Director of Mission Advancement for the Maryknoll Mission Association of the Faithful (Maryknoll Lay Missioners).
+Leslie Lopez currently serves as Executive Director of Development for the Dominican Academy in New York City.
 Leslie is a lawyer (JD) and a Certified Fundraising Executive (CFRE), earning her Juris Doctor degree from the University of Connecticut School of Law, and Bachelor of Science from the College of New Rochelle.
-Over the past 20 years, as a nonprofit executive, Leslie advised a wide range of organizations – religious, educational, healthcare, international, the arts and community organizations – where she enhanced the culture of engagement in order to grow support and meaningful relationships.
+Over the past 20 years, Leslie advised local and global organizations to transform lives through education, healthcare, and alleviating food insecurity.
+Organizations include Maryknoll, School Sisters of Notre Dame, The Wellspring Foundation, and The Religious Institute at Sacred Heart University.